NearlyUnique/awsSts/readme.md

-# Creating temporary login credentials for AWS CLI
+# Creating temporary login credentials for AWS CLI with STS

 This tool was ported from a python script in the AWS samples s3 bucket [1].

 However, it didn't work for me out of the box and used python 3 (by the time it got to me, I got it from a 3rd party) and I only had python 2.7 and I wanted to learn more go.

+_For when I can't remember, STS stands for Security Token Service_

 # Install (with go tool chain)